Highest Awards

 Is Take Action being retired with Journeys?

 No, the Highest Awards remain Take Action projects.
 Take Action fundamentals for each grade level will continue to be featured in the national award materials and training.
 Those who want more practice can opt to earn the Take Action or Global Action award as their prerequisite.
+For more information about Take Action, check out the Highest Awards Online Community page on Take Action Projects.

 How is the Leadership Awards program being refreshed?